7RRRYANNN7/Product-Copier/README.md

 ## GitHub Pages / static hosting

-GitHub Pages can be served directly from the tracked `docs/` folder (deploy from branch: **main → /docs**) or via the `Deploy static docs to Pages` workflow (`.github/workflows/static.yml`).
-Either way, the `docs/` bundle is generated from `public/`; run `npm run sync:docs` before pushing so the latest static files are published.
+GitHub Pages is deployed by the `Deploy static docs to Pages` workflow (`.github/workflows/static.yml`).
+The job rebuilds the `docs/` folder from `public/` during CI and uploads it as the Pages artifact—no need to keep `docs/` tracked in the repo.
+This avoids constant merge conflicts on generated files (the same ones shown in the screenshot).

 Because GitHub Pages cannot run the Node/Express scraper, point the UI at a hosted backend:

 1. Deploy `server.js` to a Node-friendly host (Render, Railway, Fly.io, etc.).
-2. The repo ships with a default backend base of `https://product-copier.onrender.com` in `public/api-config.js` (mirrored into `docs/api-config.js`) so the GitHub Pages build works immediately with that deployment.
-Change this value if you host the backend elsewhere.
+2. The repo ships with a default backend base of `https://product-copier.onrender.com` in `public/api-config.js`; the workflow copies this value into the generated `docs/api-config.js` automatically.
+Change it in `public/api-config.js` before publishing if you host the backend elsewhere.
 3. You can still override the value at runtime via **Settings → API Settings**.
 The saved value is persisted in `localStorage`.
 4. When running the bundled Express server locally (non-static), the app falls back to the same origin instead of the Render URL so local scraping works without reconfiguration.